otakulan/Lanpartyseating.Desktop/README.md

 ## Features

-The core features planned for Lanpartyseating.Desktop include:
+The core features of Lanpartyseating.Desktop include:

 1. **Automatic User Login/Logout:** The client will automatically log users in at the start of gaming sessions and log them out at the end, simplifying the user experience and improving security.